mahuntington/panpsychism/unit_02/w05d02/homework/README.md

 #Greetings APP
 - Create an express application (see the bottom of this homework for a reminder).
 - Your app should have a route of `'/greeting/:name'` and it should expect *1 param* which takes in a person's name.
-- When hitting the route, the page should display a message such as "Hello, <name>", or "What's up, <name>, or "<name>!
+- When hitting the route, the page should display a message such as "Hello, <name>", or "What's up, <name>", or "<name>!
 It's so great to see you!" (ex. hitting `'/greeting/Jimmy-boy'` should display `Wow!
 Hello there, Jimmy-boy` on the page).

 **Commit 1** <br>
 <hr>